Table of Contents

 Federal and peer-reviewed research is clear.
 Manual workflows increase overhead, inflate denial rates, and cap growth.

 The standout tool for this is CERTIFY Health, because it addresses automation as a system, not a feature.
-By connecting patient access, intake, eligibility, billing, and analytics into a single workflow, CERTIFY Health eliminates revenue leakage at every stage.
+It is dermatology revenue intelligence software.
+By connecting patient access, intake, eligibility, billing, and analytics into a single workflow, CERTIFY Health eliminates leakage and enhances dermatology revenue cycle management at every stage.

 Next Step